panyogesh/integration-magma/README.md

     This utlity provides the comibination of dockerized agw with S1AP testing possibility

 - test-tool-4G
+    4G test tool for scaling UEs and eNBs and testing magma.
 This is a tool based on fasferraz

+- srs-ran-setup
+    Docker files for srs-ran simulator